-The Patient Data Repository is only accessible to persons employed in the healthcare services who have a smart card granted by the healthcare certification provider and user rights appropriate to their position to the information in the Patient Data Repository.
-Disclosure of information between healthcare units requires a treatment relationship and the patient's consent.
+The Patient Data Repository, or your medical records, is only accessible to persons employed in the healthcare services who have a professional card granted by the healthcare certification provider and user rights to the records in the Patient Data Repository, appropriate to their position.

 Disclosure of information between healthcare units always requires a treatment relationship and the patient’s consent.